brentgroves/repsys/research/m_z/virtualization/multipass/archive/config_static_ips.md

 ```

-## Step 2: Launch an instance with a manual network
+## Step 2: Launch an instance with a manual network (could not get manual to work)

 **[Generate 5 MAC address](https://www.browserling.com/tools/random-mac)**

-Note: I never process to work if these mac addresses were passed in manually, so I stared letting multipass generate them instead.
+Note: I never got process to work if these mac addresses were passed in manually, so I stared letting multipass generate them instead.
 Found someplace in KVM ubuntu docs the first digit has to be even for libvirt.

 ```bash
 5c:13:55:48:43:58